NIMH-SCCN/callicog/docs/install.md

     * Minimal installation
     * Download updates while installing Ubuntu
     * Install third-party software for graphicxs and Wi-Fi hardware...
-    * Configure secure boot with password "marmoset"
+    * (If prompted) Configure secure boot with password "marmoset"
 * Erase disk and install Ubuntu > Continue
+    * Confirm: Yes, erase and continue
 * Select timezone (New York)
 * Who are you?
     * Your name: ""